 The second condition for approval is testing for residual lead levels.
 Any shot with lead levels equal to or exceeding 1 percent will be considered toxic and, therefore, illegal.
 We have determined that the maximum environmentally acceptable level of lead in any nontoxic shot is trace amounts of <1 percent, and we have incorporated this requirement in the new approval process.
 Kent has documented that tungsten-matrix meets this requirement.

-As stated previously, this proposed rule would amend 50 CFR 20.21(j) by approving tungsten-matrix shot as nontoxic for hunting waterfowl and coots.
+As stated previously, this rule amends 50 CFR 20.21(j) by approving tungsten-matrix shot as nontoxic for hunting waterfowl and coots.
 It is based on the toxicological report, acute toxicity study, and the reproductive/chronic toxicity study submitted by Kent.
 Results of these studies indicate the absence of any deleterious effects of tungsten-matrix shot when ingested by captive-reared mallards.
-This proposed rule would also amend § 20.21(j) by removing paragraph (3), which pertains to the legal use of tin shot during the 1999-2000 hunting season.
+This rule also amends § 20.21(j) by removing paragraph (3), which pertains to the legal use of tin shot during the 1999-2000 hunting season.
 Because the 1999-2000 hunting season is over, this regulation is no longer in effect.

 Gigiema I. Sanitariya.
 1983.
 Mezhdunarodnaya Kniga.
 Moscow, USSR.
 48(7):71.

 Kabata-Pendias, A. and H. Pendias.
 1984.
 Trace elements in soil and plants.
 CRC Press, Inc. Boca Raton, FL.

 Karantassis, T. 1924.
 On the toxicity of compounds of tungsten and molybdenum.
 Ann.
 Med.
 28:1541-1543.